loicqql/discord-notifications/README.md

     // Bot command prefix
     prefix: '!git',

-    // Channel ID (optional, "auto" or null will pick the channel of the call message)
+    // Channel ID
     channel: 'auto',

+    // Guild ID
+    guild: 'xxx',

-    //Name of emoji use for react (optional, dot not use :)
+    //Name of emoji use for react (optional, do not use :)
     emoji: 'emojiName',
   },